g-roch/heig-ait-lab04/report/rapport.md

 > Describe your difficulties for this task and your understanding of what is happening during this task.
 Explain in your own words why are we installing a process supervisor.
 Do not hesitate to do more research and to find more articles on that topic to illustrate the problem.

+Nous n'avons pas eu de difficultés particulières pour effectuer cette tâche; les consignes étaient claires et bien structurées.

+Nous avons installé un process supervisor afin de répondre aux besoins de la question **[M5]**.

 ### Tâche 2

 > Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.
 You need to create a folder `logs` in your repository to store the files separately from the lab report.
 For each lab task create a folder and name it using the task number.
 No need to create a folder when there are no logs.

 > Give the answer to the question about the existing problem with the current solution.

+As we can see in the log of task 2, we didn't face any problem with Serf.
+The main issue is that we currently have no script to handle new node joining the cluster.

 > Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.

+todo

 ### Tâche 3